ardcore/fit_transform/README.md

 ## Problem

-_Given a corresponding sets of 2D points A and B, find and apply an optimal transformation matrix to bring set A [as close as possible](https://en.wikipedia.org/wiki/Root-mean-square_deviation) to set B._
+_Given two corresponding sets of 2D points A and B, find and apply an optimal transformation matrix to bring set A [as close as possible](https://en.wikipedia.org/wiki/Root-mean-square_deviation) to set B._

 ## Solution